Chibale, Zambia: modernity and tradition

 Major influences and expressions of the theme

-Influence from other countries, except somewhat from Congo and to a minor degree Zimbabwe, was small up to 2006.
-Then the first portable dvd-players with a display arrived.
-And in 2013 the electricity supply built up to Chibale village started providing electricity to those who could afford it along the road from Mulilima to Chibale.
+Influence from other countries, except for some from Congo and to a minor degree Zimbabwe, was small up to 2006.
+Then, the first portable DVD players with displays arrived.
+In 2013, the electricity supply built up to Chibale village began providing power to those who could afford it along the road from Mulilima to Chibale.

 Examples

-People may call a part of Chibale ‘town-like’ because people live relatively close to each other and can more easily go out to meet one another or buy and sell products.
-On the other hand, ‘town-like’ may mean there is allegedly more rudeness and fighting at beer parties.
-BanaNshimbi, the healer, called towns mishi ya bushilu, villages of madness.
+People might describe a part of Chibale as ‘town-like’ because residents live relatively close to each other, making it easier to socialise or engage in trade.
+Conversely, ‘town-like’ can also imply increased rudeness and fighting at beer parties.
+BanaNshimbi, the healer, referred to towns as mishi ya bushilu, villages of madness.

 A second example.
-Many saw a line running from witchcraft to jealousy to competition to development.
-However, associating this line with the one running from traditionality to modernity was neither nonsensical nor true.
-In other words, people who associated themselves with modernity could be firm believers in witchcraft, while people who cared for tradition could well be on a path of slow development.
-This shows that one should avoid using an extraneous definition of modernity, like ‘orientation towards development’.
+Many perceived a connection running from witchcraft to jealousy, then to competition, and finally to development.
+However, linking this progression to traditionality versus modernity was neither nonsensical nor entirely accurate.
+In other words, people who were more inclined towards modernity could still be firm believers in witchcraft, while those who valued tradition might be on a path of slow development.
+This illustrates the importance of avoiding an extraneous definition of modernity, such as ‘orientation towards development’.

 Elaboration G: Cash cropping and living in nkutu

-During the 1960s and 1970s, the government and NGO’s promoted hybrid maize as the pre-eminent cash crop.
-They ‘regrouped’ the villages forcing all people to start living near one of the few large sand roads in Chibale.2Seur (1992: 117).
-The cultivation of hybrid maize involved buying seeds and fertilisers.
-It made people dependent on the government and banks.
-On the other hand, it was one of the only ways of making money in Chibale.
-During this time of increase in maize cultivation, a diminishing number of people continued swidden cultivation in the bush staying there in temporary houses (nkutu).
-They were looked upon by the other people as ‘backward’.
+During the 1960s and 1970s, the government and NGOs promoted hybrid maize as the pre-eminent cash crop.
+They ‘regrouped’ the villages, forcing all people to live near one of the few large sand roads in Chibale.2Seur (1992: 117).
+The cultivation of hybrid maize required buying seeds and fertilisers, making people dependent on the government and banks.
+On the other hand, it was one of the only ways to earn money in Chibale.
+During this period of increased maize cultivation, a diminishing number of people continued swidden cultivation in the bush, staying there in temporary houses (nkutu).
+They were viewed by others as ‘backward’.

 Bags race and nkutu

-In the 1980s, people introduced the name bags race to refer to and comment on the modern attitude of trying to cultivate as much maize as possible.
-This involved contracting loans, working very hard and hiring people to help at low wages.
-The attitude towards the preferability of maize cultivation and the backwardness of other forms of cultivation had started to change because of developments such as the forced village regrouping, the sudden rise of the price of fertilisers and the late delivery of seeds, fertilisers or bags by the government in certain years.
-While an increasing number of people became involved in the bags race, other people started consciously choosing for nkutu.
-The houses they had near the sand roads were just to satisfy government regulations.
-They came there for some cultivation (maize hoeing) and then went back to nkutu.
+In the 1980s, people introduced the term bags race to refer to and comment on the modern attitude of trying to cultivate as much maize as possible.
+This involved taking out loans, working very hard, and hiring people to help at low wages.
+The attitude towards the preference for maize cultivation and the backwardness of other forms of cultivation began to change due to developments such as the forced village regrouping, the sudden rise in the price of fertilisers, and the late delivery of seeds, fertilisers, or bags by the government in certain years.
+While an increasing number of people became involved in the bags race, other people consciously chose nkutu.
+Their houses near the sand roads were merely to satisfy government regulations.
+They would come for some cultivation (maize hoeing) and then return to nkutu.

-There they also cultivated gardens apart from fields.
+There, they also cultivated gardens apart from fields.
 They lived ‘village lives’ in nkutu with relatively good houses.
-The ‘village’ had to have a certain size since it was dangerous to live there with only a nuclear family.
-Living in nkutu was a choice: being on their own and being independent of government haphazards.
-It gradually also became an economical choice: because of the sole dependence on maize cultivation, millet had become scarce and well priced.
+The ‘village’ had to be of a certain size, as it was dangerous to live there with only a nuclear family.
+Living in nkutu was a choice: being on their own and being independent of government uncertainties.
+It gradually also became an economic choice: due to the sole dependence on maize cultivation, millet had become scarce and expensive.
 It was needed for making cipumu beer.
-So, an nkutu farmer could well make more money than her maize colleagues.
-Without all the problems of loans, prices, fertiliser, hired help etc. They had fewer problems obtaining relish as they had their gardens.
-And they trapped a lot making them less depending on licenses for bullets and the rising price of bullets.
+Thus, nkutu farmers could well make more money than their maize-farming colleagues, without the problems of loans, prices, fertilisers, hired help, etc. They had fewer difficulties obtaining relish as they had their gardens.
+And they trapped a lot, making them less dependent on licenses for bullets and the rising price of bullets.

 Photo 174 ∵ A house ku nkutu